-As a Facilitator and EXA Therapist in Training: I believe that art, sound, movement, words, and play offer great potential for healing and reconnection with self.
-I am currently a student of Expressive Arts Therapy at the CREATE Institute in Toronto, and have also completed a certificate in Art and Trauma.
+As a Facilitator and Expressive Arts Therapist in Training: I believe that art, sound, movement, words, and play offer great potential for healing and reconnection with self.
+I am currently a student of Expressive Arts Therapy, in my third year, at the CREATE Institute in Toronto, and have also completed a certificate in Art and Trauma.
 I have turned to art through so many difficult life experiences - often without even realizing it - as a way to dig into my own authentic responses, working with my body sensations, impulses.
 My role is to gently guide, work with, and empower individuals in their release of old programs and traumas.
 Often we do not have words - because we need to tap out of. our thinking mind and feel our way through that moment.
-Without a doubt a space can be made by working with colour, or sounds, tiny movements, our breath.
+Without a doubt a space can be made by working with colour, or sounds, tiny movements, our breath, written words.
 There are many ways to heal our emotional wounds.
 I a currently a member of the Ontario Expressive Arts Therapy Association.

 I have a Graphic Design diploma from Sheridan College in Oakville, Ontario.
 Upon my graduation I was very thrilled to take up work in some amazing boutique graphic design studios in Toronto, studios like Concrete Design, and Q30.
 This was an amazing time where I solidified my love of typography, colour, paper, space on a page, and all the elements and effects of visual communication.

 As time has passed I embraced my real love, and fascination, with creative expression and our creative process.
 How we create?
 Why we create?
 What do we get out of the process of creating?
 What happens when we don't take the time to create?
 I believe hands on things are crucial to maintaining a wholeness in most people.
 The creative process for me is a mix of inspiration, excitement, passion, panic, judgement and chaos – but it also offers a form of peace, a way of connection, release, healing, and a practice space for my ability to stay present.